LoganDickon/Google-Scholar-Scraper/README.md

 - Step 3: `Right Click & Select "Run as Administrator"`
 - Step 4: `Click "Yes" on the pop-up menu`
 - Now the Command Prompt should be open and ready for commands
-- Step 5: `pip install bs4` If you receive a 'pip command not found' message then jump to Pip Help section
+- If you receive a 'pip command not found' message then jump to Pip Help section
+- Step 5: `pip install bs4`
 - Step 6: `pip install matplotlib`
 - Step 7: `pip install pandas`
 - Step 8: `Pip install requests`